cgrkarahan/reporting-api/README.md

 ## Authentication ##
 Reporting API project uses Oauth2 authentication mechanism in order to create JTW token.

-Token is created by using /authenticate
+Token is created by using api/v1/auth/authenticate resource.

+email:adminUser
+password:"12345

 The generated token should be sent in the HTTP header with a __Bearer__ prefix for each request.